openvmp/partcad-index/README.md

 ## Example

-In this example a sub-directory  local repository
+Here is an example of making a reference to an external git repository:

 ```yaml
 dependencies: